joelguittet/mender-mcu-client/README.md

 The `include` directory contains the header files that define the prototypes for each module of the library.
 They are common to all platforms and projects and they define the API to be used or implemented.

 The usage of the mender-mcu-client library should be to include all the `core` source files each time, and then to pick up wanted platform implementations, or to write your owns (but it's better to share them and open a Pull Request!).
 For example you may want to use esp-idf with mbedTLS or with a secure element, or using an other RTOS I have not integrated, or maybe you want to have mender storage located in an external EEPROM.
-The combinaisons are infinite.
+The combinations are infinite.

 The usage of the add-ons is at your own discretion, they are independent.